friedelschoen/importsort-d/README.md

 - added `--merge` (see above)

 ### `v0.3.1`
-- added documentation for contributers (or people who wan't to see my code)
+- added documentation for contributers (or people who really want to see my code)

 ## License